AlexMartin998/django-code-generator/README.md

 `--create_app`: This argument is optional.
 If provided, the command will create a new Django application.
 `--app_name`: This argument is required if --create_app is provided.
 It specifies the name of the new Django application to create.
+`--model_name`: This argument is required.
+If --model_name is provided, It specifies the name of the new Model to create'

 ### Functions